Cytochrome P450 Enzymes: Meet the Superfamily

 Cytochrome P450 (CYP450)

-Discovered in 1958, these enzymes exhibit a unique and intense absorption band at 450nm, giving them their name.
+Discovered in 1958, the cytochrome P450 (CYP450) family of enzymes exhibit a unique and intense absorption band at 450nm, hence their creative name.
 Drug metabolism is commonly broken down into phase I and phase II.
 They are first oxidized (fitted with an –OH group) and then conjugated (existing -OH group replaced with a big functional group).

 The CYP450 family carries out phase I oxygen atom insertions by targeting a drug’s H atoms or electrons, oxidizing the compound and making it more hydrophilic.
 CYP450s are important in drug metabolism because enzymes in this family are usually not too picky with their substrates.
 This means they can metabolize exogenous (foreign) compounds, including many drugs!